 The Peephole Cam is a two-part battery-powered camera that replaces any compatible peephole.
 It has the same motion alerts and customizable zones as the rest of Ring's cameras, along with a unique impact sensor that lets you know when someone's knocking on your door.

 Accessorize your cameras

 Whichever camera(s) you end up buying, you can make it even better by adding a few accessories to the mix.
-The corner kit and wedge kit are potentially essential add-ons for some homes, allowing you to adjust the resting angle of your Video Doorbell camera.
-You can also grab a solar charger for either the first- or second-gen Video Doorbell to cut down on those low battery notifications.
+The corner kit and wedge kit are potentially essential add-ons for some homes, allowing you to adjust the resting angle of your Video Doorbell 3 camera.
+You can also grab a solar charger for the second- or third-gen Video Doorbells to cut down on those low battery notifications.

 If you live in a multi-story home and don't always hear your Video Doorbell from upstairs, you might also want to consider grabbing the Chime Pro, which acts as both an indoor chime and a Wi-Fi extender for Ring products (no, you can't use it as a range extender for your other gadgets).
 For a bit less, you can also pick up the simpler Ring Chime, which still audibly alerts you when someone's at the door but doesn't extend your Wi-Fi range.

 Another thing: Ring's cameras are all equipped with night vision, but that doesn't mean you can't still improve their visibility.
 Ring's upcoming Smart Lighting Spotlight kit lets you put two battery-powered lights anywhere in your yard that can sync with your Video Doorbell to immediately light up the entire field of view when motion is detected.
 If you prefer a less conspicuous approach, you can also use infrared-outputting lights like the LIFX+ that illuminate your camera's line of sight without visibly brightening the area.